BPHO-Salk/PSSR/README.md

 Another PSSR Colab version that orients to non-programmers is also going to be released soon. ([PSSR - Colab for non-programmers (I'M WORKING ON IT)](https://github.com/BPHO-Salk/PSSR/tree/master/colab_notebooks/))

 Very few libraries need to be installed manually for PSSR Colab verion - most dependencies are preinstalled in the Colab environment.
 This makes the environment set-up step painless and you will be able to quickly get straight to the real fun.
-However, it also means some of the libraries you will be using are more recent than the ones in the environment used for the manuscript, which can be set-up according to the instruction below.
+However, it also means some of the libraries you will be using are more recent than the ones used for the manuscript, which can be accessed from the instruction below.

 ### Run PSSR from the command line